Nageenask0786/reactJs-chartsApp/README.md

 1. **Install neccessary dependencies:**

-Run npm install to install ths neccessary required to run the project locally on your device.
+Run npm install to install the dependencies required to run the project locally on your device.

 2. **Navigate to Your Project Directory:**